j19sch/frogsconf/pages/home.md

 Details can be found on our [Schedule page](link://slug/schedule).
 For those already in the Netherlands, we'll grab real-life drinks on Friday, 9 September in Utrecht the evening after the online event.

+If you want to know how long we've been at this and who has helped organize in the past, visit our [previous editions](link://slug/previous-editions) page.

 ---